Read This First

 Prompt 2: Provide 3 cases from history in which someone’s false knowledge was completely avoidable and led them into disastrous decisions.

-The section turns on The Challenger Space Shuttle Disaster (1986), The Charge of the Light Brigade (1854), and The Great Chinese Famine (1959-1961).
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep The Challenger Space Shuttle Disaster (1986), The Charge of the Light Brigade (1854), and The Great Chinese Famine (1959-1961) in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep The Challenger Space Shuttle Disaster (1986) distinct from The Charge of the Light Brigade (1854).
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep The Challenger Space Shuttle Disaster (1986) distinct from The Charge of the Light Brigade (1854).
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 The Space Shuttle Challenger disaster occurred on January 28, 1986, when the NASA Space Shuttle orbiter Challenger broke apart 73 seconds into its flight, leading to the deaths of its seven crew members.